Transit Photometry and Ephemeris Refinement of WASP-12 b Using TESS Data: Conclusion

 \section{Conclusion}

-In this work, we presented a detailed transit analysis of the ultra-hot Jupiter WASP-12\,b using photometric observations from the Transiting Exoplanet Survey Satellite (TESS).
-By modeling the phase-folded transit light curve with a physical transit model, we derived updated transit geometry parameters, including the planet-to-star radius ratio, orbital inclination, transit duration, and impact parameter.
-Using adopted stellar parameters from the literature, we further derived the planetary radius and transit depth, confirming the highly inflated nature of WASP-12\,b.
+Here we have carried out an analysis of the ultra-hot Jupiter WASP-12\,b based on photometric data collected by the Transiting Exoplanet Survey Satellite (TESS).
+Using a physical transit model, the phase-folded light curve was fitted to derive the geometric transit parameters, such as the planet-to-star radius ratio, orbital inclination, transit duration, and impact parameter.
+Utilizing previously determined stellar parameters, we also calculated the planetary radius and transit depth, confirming the highly inflated nature of WASP-12\,b.

-An independent transit timing analysis was performed by measuring individual mid-transit times and fitting a refined linear ephemeris.
-The resulting orbital period and reference epoch improve the predictive accuracy of future transit times over the TESS observational baseline.
-The observed minus calculated timing residuals show no statistically significant deviations from a linear ephemeris, indicating no detectable transit timing variations within the sensitivity limits of the data.
+An independent analysis of the transit timings was conducted with the aim of measuring the individual mid-transit times and refining a linear ephemeris.
+The resulting values of the orbital period and reference epoch provide improved predictions of future transit times within the TESS observational baseline.
+The O--C diagram indicates no statistically significant deviation from a linear ephemeris, suggesting that no transit timing variations are present in the system at the precision level of the data.

-This study demonstrates the continued value of TESS photometry for precise characterization of known exoplanet systems, even beyond their initial discovery.
-While no evidence for dynamical perturbations is found for WASP-12\,b, the refined ephemeris and updated transit parameters provide a solid foundation for future atmospheric and dynamical studies, particularly those requiring accurate transit predictions.
-Extended temporal baselines and complementary observations will be essential to further constrain the long-term evolution and dynamical architecture of this extreme planetary system.
+The current study demonstrates the continuing importance of TESS photometry for the detailed characterization of known exoplanetary systems beyond the scope of their discovery.
+Although there is no evidence of dynamical interactions in the WASP-12\,b system, the updated ephemeris and transit parameters can serve as a basis for future atmospheric and dynamical studies.